Dicksonyankey/YouTube-PythonLessons/Sets/sets.md

 ```

 - issubset() method
-Thismethodcheckswhetherallelementsofcall- ing set is present within a second set or not.
-It returns true if the call- ing set is subset of the second set, false otherwise.
+This method checks whether all elements of calling set is present within a second set or not.
+It returns true if the calling set is subset of the second set, false otherwise.

 ```python